Here’s a look at the life of Barack Obama, the 44th president of the United States.

 October 9, 2009 - Is awarded the Nobel Peace Prize.

-March 23, 2010 - Signs the health care reform bill into law.
+March 23, 2010 - Signs the Affordable Care Act, a health care reform bill, into law.

-March 28, 2010 - Makes a surprise visit to Afghanistan, the first as president.
+March 28, 2010 - Makes a surprise visit to Afghanistan, his first as president.

 July 21, 2010 - Signs the Wall Street reform bill into law.

-August 31, 2010 - President Obama addresses the nation from the Oval Office to mark the end of U.S. combat operations in Iraq.
+August 31, 2010 - Obama delivers an address from the Oval Office to mark the end of US combat operations in Iraq.

-September 1-2, 2010 - Hosts meetings between Israeli Prime Minister Benjamin Netanyahu and Palestinian President Mahmoud Abbas in Washington, DC.
-Other leaders attending meeting are Egyptian President Hosni Mubarak and King Abdullah II of Jordan.
+September 1-2, 2010 - Hosts meetings between Israeli Prime Minister Benjamin Netanyahu and Palestinian President Mahmoud Abbas in Washington.
+Other participants include Egyptian President Hosni Mubarak and King Abdullah II of Jordan.

-April 27, 2011 - The White House releases President Obama's original birth certificate.
+April 27, 2011 - The White House releases Obama’s original birth certificate, seeking to put an end to persistent rumors that he was not born in the United States.

-October 21, 2011 - Announces the withdrawal of virtually all U.S. troops in Iraq by December 31, fulfilling a 2008 campaign pledge to end the war.
+October 21, 2011 - Announces the withdrawal of most US troops in Iraq by December 31, which would fulfill a 2008 campaign pledge to end the war.

-May 9, 2012 - Excerpts from an interview with ABC air in which Obama endorses same-sex marriage.
-He is the first U.S. president to do so.
-He also says the legal decision should be up to the states.
+May 9, 2012 - ABC airs excerpts from an Obama interview in which he endorses same-sex marriage.
+As the first sitting US president to do so, he says the legal decision should be up to the states.

-June 15, 2012 - Issues an executive order suspending the deportation of certain young undocumented immigrants who were brought to the United States as children.
+June 15, 2012 - Issues an executive order suspending the deportation of certain young undocumented immigrants who were brought to the US as children.

 September 6, 2012 - Accepts the Democratic nomination for president at Time Warner Cable Arena in Charlotte, North Carolina.